geekxingyun/smart-web-crawler/README.md

 ```
 Key Point:

-1.Jsoup delayed access to the content of the page
+1. Jsoup delayed access to the content of the page

 2. Then use Jsoup to parse the result of the request into a Document object